Chinese Imperial Tribute: Northern Song Dynasty Ding Kiln White Ware Saucer-Formed Mouth Vase

 (click to enlarge)

-Contact me for Price
+Contact me for the Price

-Vase with Dragon Handles Featuring Persimmon Glaze from the Ding Kiln of the Northern Song Dynasty ï»¿
+Vase with Dragon Handles Featuring Persimmon Glaze from the Ding Kiln of the Northern Song Dynasty

 Northern Song Dynasty Ding Kiln Persimmon Glaze Vessel with Dragon Handles.
 The persimmon glaze, sometimes referred to as red or purple, exhibits a distinctive metallic sheen and a remarkably smooth texture.
 This vase features an off-white body, with the base coated in glaze, while the interior remains unglazed, showcasing the pristine off-white color.
 It originates from the esteemed Ding Kiln located in Quyang County, Hebei Province, renowned for producing the finest persimmon-glazed ceramics.
 These exquisite wares were commonly associated with the tea ceremony, reflecting a high level of craftsmanship and delicacy.
-The exceptional skill of the Song potters is evident in its construction.
+The exceptional skill of the Song potters is evident in their construction.
 The vase stands at approximately 9 3/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

-Ewer with Phoenix Head Featuring Persimmon Glaze from the Ding Kiln of the Northern Song Dynasty ï»¿
+Ewer with Phoenix Head Featuring Persimmon Glaze from the Ding Kiln of the Northern Song Dynasty

-Northern Song Dynasty Ding Kiln Ewer with Persimmon Glaze and Phoenix Head This distinguished ewer, produced during the Northern Song Dynasty, features a remarkable persimmon glaze, which is alternatively referred to as red or purple.
+Northern Song Dynasty Ding Kiln Ewer with Persimmon Glaze and Phoenix Head.
+This distinguished ewer, produced during the Northern Song Dynasty, features a remarkable persimmon glaze, which is alternatively referred to as red or purple.
 The glaze exhibits a metallic luster and a remarkably smooth texture.
 The ewer's body is off-white, with the bases wiped clean of glaze, allowing the white body to be visible in areas such as the interior, where glazing was applied imperfectly on some pieces.
 This particular ewer was crafted at the esteemed Ding Kiln, located in Quyang County, Hebei Province, renowned for its production of exquisite persimmon-glazed wares.
 These fine ceramics were closely associated with the traditional tea ceremony, showcasing the exceptional skill and artistry of Song potters.
 The ewer measures approximately 9.5 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Northern Song Dynasty Ding Kiln Persimmon Glaze Ceramic: